Y0Coss/docs-fork/pages/network/load_balancer/create_stickiness/guide.en-gb.md

 ---
 title: 'Tracking connections'
 excerpt: 'This guide explores the methods available for tracking connections on the OVHcloud Load Balancer.'
-updated: 2021-02-05
+updated: 2025-11-19
 ---

 ## Objective

 The [OVHcloud Load Balancer](/links/network/load-balancer) service offers several methods for **tracking connections** (also known as *session persistence* or *stickiness*) to your services.

 Each session on the OVHcloud Load Balancer service is maintained by a persistent connection system.
-This system is configured on the **application layer** of the OVHcloud Load Balancer service to ensure a persistent connection to the server.
+This system is configured at the **application layer** of the OVHcloud Load Balancer service to ensure persistent connections to the server.

-This guide provides an introduction to configuring these session persistence options for the OVHcloud Load Balancer.
+**This guide provides different methods to configure connection tracking for the OVHcloud Load Balancer.**

 ## Requirements